Definition - What does Hematosalpinx mean?

 What are the symptoms of a hematosalpinx?

-A woman with a hematosalpinx from a tubal pregnancy experiences severe pelvic pain and bleeding through the vagina.
-A hematosalpinx related to other causes is generally painless.
-The patient may complain of symptoms pertaining to salpingitis such as fever, severe abdominal pain, and frequent urination.
+Hematosalpinx from an ectopic pregnancy (implantation outside the uterus), can result in severe pelvic pain and bleeding through the vagina and requires emergency intervention.
+A hematosalpinx related to other causes may include symptoms of salpingitis (fever, severe abdominal pain, and frequent urination) or can be painless.

 What are the consequences of a hematosalpinx?

-- Rupture of the tubal pregnancy can cause the blood to escape from the uterine tubes into the peritoneal cavity (the space between the two layers of the abdominal wall) leading to accumulation of blood in this cavity (called a hemoperitoneum).
+- Rupture of an ectopic pregnancy can cause the blood to escape from the fallopian tubes into the peritoneal cavity (the space between the two layers of the abdominal wall) leading to the accumulation of blood in this cavity (called a hemoperitoneum).

-- Blocked fallopian tubes, which intervenes with the ability of a woman to conceive.
-This is when in vitro fertilization (IVF) can be useful.
+- Blocked fallopian tubes, which impact the ability to conceive naturally, often requiring treatment like in vitro fertilization (IVF).

-- Cause the fallopian tube to twist on itself, a life-threatening condition referred to as tubal torsion that requires emergency intervention.
+- Cause the fallopian tube to twist on itself, which a life-threatening condition called to as tubal torsion that requires emergency intervention.

 How is a hematosalpinx diagnosed and treated?

-A transvaginal ultrasound aids in detecting a hematosalpinx.
-Treatment is targeted towards the underlying condition and in ectopic pregnancy, usually necessitates surgical removal of the tube (i.e. salpingectomy) by laparoscopy or laparotomy.
+A transvaginal ultrasound can help detect a hematosalpinx.
+Treatment is targeted towards the underlying condition and in ectopic pregnancy, it usually requires the surgical removal of the tube (salpingectomy) by laparoscopy or laparotomy.